nlppln/nlppln/README.md

 pip install nlppln
 ```

-Tools can be run by using the Python -m option, e.g. `python -m nlppln.apachetika <INPUTDIR> <OUTPUTDIR>`.
+Tools can be run by using the Python -m option, e.g. `python -m nlppln.commands.apachetika <INPUTDIR> <OUTPUTDIR>`.

 To run CWL workflows created with `nlppln`, install a cwl-runner (`pip install
 cwlref-runner`) and [Docker](https://docs.docker.com/engine/installation/).